 SCOPE OF THIS CHAPTER

-This chapter outlines the key points in relation to concerns that a child or young person under 18 has been trafficked.
+This chapter outlines the key points in relation to concerns that a child or young person under 18 has been trafficked or is a victim of modern slavery.

-Derby and Derbyshire Runaway or Missing from Home or Care Protocol (see Documents Library)
+Derby and Derbyshire Runaway or Missing from Home or Care Protocol (see Documents Library, Protocols)

 In January 2017 this chapter was updated to reflect the most recent government guidance on referring suspected trafficking cases to the National Referral Mechanism and on notifying the Home Office of potential victims of Modern Slavery.
 See Section 4, National Referral Mechanism and Duty to Notify for further information.